 Yelling is a Daily Occurrence

 I yell more than I’d like to admit.
 To be really honest, I spend most of my day yelling at my two older boys.
+I’m loud by nature, so I fully expected this aspect of my personality to be exacerbated by the addition of our littlest love.

 Stop bothering your brother!
 Don’t jump around by the baby!
 Stop fighting with each other!